asaadsaad/CS571-Homework-02/README.md

     ]
 }
 ```
-Your are responsible on finishing 6 routes inside `app.js` file:
+Your are responsible on writing code for 6 MongoDB queries within 6 pre-defined routes, find the code in `app.js` file:
 1. Add teacher
 2. Update teacher by ID
 3. Delete teacher by ID